yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/dds.md

 ### `dds.lua` {#dds.lua}

-This plugin provides a `dds-emit` event kind, which is used for the implementation of the `ya emit` subcommand — `ya emit` is a shorthand for `ya pub`, and the emitted command will be converted into an equivalent `ya pub` event message.
+This plugin provides a `dds-emit` event kind, which is used for the implementation of the `ya emit` subcommand — `ya emit` is a shorthand for `ya pub`, and the emitted action will be converted into an equivalent `ya pub` event message.

 With `ya emit`, you can implement many interesting features, such as synchronizing the CWD of the current Yazi instance when exiting from a subshell: